Mentor OH Medicaid Attorney

 Before you begin the Medicaid application process, we recommend reviewing all of your assets with an attorney so they can help maximize the value of each asset for both you and your spouse, if applicable.

-Protecting Your Assets Under Medicaid
+Protecting Your Assets With a Medicaid Attorney

 Additionally, you can opt for long-term care insurance with a five-year coverage provision.
 This can buy you some time to work with an attorney to transfer your assets properly but is often very expensive.
 We recommend working with an attorney to determine the best route for protecting your assets under Medicaid.